-An ophiolite is a distinct assemblage of rocks with distinct tectonic significance.
-Craton basements are characterized by distinct rock assemblages, the tectonic significance of which is debated.
+An ophiolite is a distinct assemblage of rocks with distinct tectonic significance that characterizes 'modern' plate tectonics.
+Craton basements are characterized by other distinct rock assemblages, the tectonic significance of which is debated.

 Map exercise: Please identify Precambrian tectonic elements/patterns on the maps that are provided, using what you have learned.